circonus/product-docs/passport/agent-manager.md

 - **Agent Manager Tagging - _Optional_**
   - Tags can be added **only during registration** times by using the `--tags` flag either before or after the `--register` flag.
-  - _If tags need to be added after the inital registration, reregister your agent manager again with the desired tags._
+  - _If tags need to be added after the initial registration, re-register your agent manager again with the desired tags._
   - Ex: CLI tags: `--tags="foo:bar,baz:qux"` with `,` separating the `key:val` entries.
   - Ex: Environment variables: `CAM_TAGS="foo:bar baz:qux"` with spaces separating the `key:val` entries.